Wisconsin Data Removal Guide (2026)

 - →Cross-state CCPA leverage

-Where your data leaks from in Wisconsin
+Where does your data leak from in Wisconsin?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Wisconsin:

 - Milwaukee, Dane County property records